• Sakhya (Combating Violence against Women) 1997-2003:

 • Youth for Change:

-In continuation with earlier health project, Manch undertook a project to mobilize tribal youths in the areas of village governance and development.
+In continuation with the earlier health project, Manch undertook a project to mobilize tribal youths in the areas of village governance and development.
 This project enabled us to develop and conduct sexuality workshops with youths.

 • Aaple Pani (2003-2005):

 Manch participated as implementing agency in this rural water supply and sanitation project of Maharashtra Government.
 We worked in seven villages of Pune district on social processes.
-The work was fruitful in a sense of participation of women and other deprived sections in the process of planning as well as reduction in drudgery of women.
+The work was fruitful in the sense of participation of women and other deprived sections in the process of planning as well as reduction in drudgery of women.
 Some villages opted for schemes such as roof water harvesting.

 • Arise (All Round Improvement in School Education – 2015-2021) :